Jinpai666/Cinephile/README.md

 # Cinephille :film_strip:

 Simple app that let's you add your favourite movies and get different recommendations every time you visit the page.
-Create an user to start.
+Create an user to start or use test@mail.com, password: test12345.

 # Link to live app :globe_with_meridians: